google/WebFundamentals/src/content/en/updates/2017/12/chrome-63-64-media-updates.md

 Matching other browsers' implementations, Chrome desktop now sets the default preload value for `<video>` and `<audio>` elements to "metadata" in order to reduce bandwidth and resource usage.
-This new behaviour only applies in Chrome 64 to cases where no preload value is set.
+This new behavior only applies in Chrome 64 to cases where no preload value is set.
 Note that the preload attribute's hint is discarded when a `MediaSource` is attached to the media element as the web site handles its own preload.